David Crenshaw Barrow Jr.

-David Crenshaw "Uncle Dave" Barrow Jr. (October 18, 1852 - January 11, 1929) served as chancellor of the University of Georgia (UGA) in Athens from 1906 until his resignation in 1925 (The head of the university was referred to as chancellor instead of president from 1860 until 1932).
+David Crenshaw Barrow Jr. (October 18, 1852 - January 11, 1929) served as chancellor of the University of Georgia (UGA) in Athens from 1906 until his resignation in 1925 (The head of the university was referred to as chancellor instead of president from 1860 until 1932).

 Early life and education

 Barrow was born in Wolfskin District, Oglethorpe County, Georgia, on October 18, 1852.
 His father was David C. Barrow Sr., a planter and a trustee at the university, and his mother was Sarah Pope Barrow.
 One of his sons, David Francis Barrow, became a member of the UGA Mathematics faculty.

 Barrow was educated at the University of Georgia, class of 1874, where he was a member of Chi Phi fraternity.
-He became an adjunct professor of Mathematics at the university in 1878.
+He became an adjunct professor of mathematics at the university in 1878.
 His additional responsibilities included Professor of civil engineering (1883), Head of the combined Department of Mathematics and Civil Engineering, Head of Pure Mathematics, and Dean of the Franklin College in 1899.
 He became the acting chancellor upon then-Chancellor Hill's death (1905).
 He was subsequently officially named Chancellor in 1906.